Radium Hot Springs Headbanger Festival

 Learn, explore, experiment and most importantly love your photography.
 This workshop is designed to spark your inner creativity and help you make the most of the light you have.

-For this hands-on workshop, bring a camera (any camera), including a cell phone, Mirrorless Camera, DSLR or anything in between.
+For this two-day workshop, bring a camera (any camera), including a cell phone, Mirrorless Camera, DSLR or anything in between.
 The goal is to learn and have fun.

 Rick Leger is a professional photographer who has been sharing stories, having fun and making people smile with his photos since his father gave him his first film camera back in the mid-’80s.
 Rick always brings at least one camera everywhere he goes to capture and document his adventures.
 One of Rick’s favourite “toys” is light and is continuously experimenting with new ways to use light, shadow and other tools to make subjects stand out from the crowd.